-SATA Port 1/2 (Main Menu)
+SATA Port 1/2/3 (Main Menu)

-Pressing Enter opens the sub-menu to show the configuration of an HDD/optical device on the computer's SATA Port 1/2.
+Pressing Enter opens the sub-menu to show the configuration of a optical Device/HDD on the computer's SATA Port 1/2/3.
 Use the Auto (Type:) setting to have the items configured automatically for you.

-System Memory (Main Menu)
+System/Extended Memory (Main Menu)